 Suboxone is a brand name of a medication that combines buprenorphine with naloxone to help people find long-term recovery from opioid use disorder.
 When taken as directed, the naloxone in it has little to no effect, but does protect against a high or overdose if Suboxone (buprenorphine/naloxone) is misused.

 Naloxone (brand name Narcan), when used as a stand-alone medication, is a rescue medicine that rapidly reverses an opioid overdose.

 Suboxone (buprenorphine/naloxone) FAQs

-Suboxone is the brand name for an FDA-approved medication (buprenorphine/naloxone) used to treat opioid addiction.
-This medication is endorsed by the Substance Abuse and Mental Health Service Administration as the preferred method of treatment for opioid addiction treatment.
+Suboxone is a brand name for an FDA-approved medication (buprenorphine/naloxone) used to treat opioid addiction.
+Other brand names include Zubsolv and Bunavail, and generic options are also available.
+Buprenorphine/naloxone is endorsed by the Substance Abuse and Mental Health Service Administration as an effective method of treatment for opioid addiction treatment.

 - Helps alleviate withdrawal symptoms